Skip to main content

 Electrical Burning Smell Investigation in South Florida

 A burning smell from electrical sources means something is overheating—a serious fire warning.
-Solomon Electric provides emergency investigation throughout Miami-Dade and Broward counties.
+Solomon Electric provides emergency investigation throughout {county} and Broward counties.
 We find the source, assess the danger, and fix the problem before it becomes a fire.
+Every emergency call begins with a safety assessment.
+Our electricians use non-contact voltage testers, thermal imaging cameras, and circuit analyzers to identify the root cause—not just the symptom.
+We explain what we find in plain language before any work begins.

 Common Questions